skellis46/slipbox/artistic research and ecosystems.md

 In 2002 the theatre scholar Melissa Trimingham expressed frustration at the lack of a clearly articulated methodology for practice-research, and the indifference of artist-scholars towards the "need to communicate and disseminate research findings" [@trimingham-2002-methodology p.54].
 Trimingham's response was to propose a broad methodology built on hermeneutics, social science methods, and action research (mention hermeneutic spiral). bold and called for a practice-research methodology that could "account for the disorderly creative process and yet demonstrate rigorous planning" [@trimingham-2002-methodology p.55].

-some 20 years later -- I think it would be perceived as a conservative approach to the methodological concerns of practice-research.
+some 20 years later -- I think it would be perceived as a conservative approach (I wonder to what extent it would be perceived) to the methodological concerns of practice-research.
 My purpose here is not to get into the pros and cons of Trimingham's proposal, and nor do I wish to dig into how well it was aged (although I think that would be a useful reflection).
 My intuition is that we have moved further away from calls for clarity and rigour even compared with the wild west days of practice-research in the late 90s and early 2000s.
 Rather, I want to focus on the epigraph above which comes from just the third paragraph of Trimingham's article, and in which our basic (and moral!) research intention is that the work be for others other than ourselves.

 > We cannot afford to dispense with the most basic (and moral) of research intentions: put simply, it must be for the benefit of others apart from the researchers themselves.